magneticio/vamp.io/content/documentation/installation/v0.9.4/hello-world.md

 ## Check Vamp is up and running

-After some downloading and booting, your Docker log will show the Vamp has launched and report:
+After some downloading and booting, your Docker log will show the blue Vamp ASCII logo.
-`...Binding: 0.0.0.0:8080`

 Now you can check if Vamp is home on `localhost:8080` and you're ready for the [Vamp getting started tutorials](/documentation/tutorials/overview)